Jazz was a ragtime dance music popularized in the early 20th century. Think flappers, live orchestras, and prohibited champagne.

 Either way, the title refers more to the spiritual soul—one which is accessed and expressed through music.

-Joe Gardner (Jamie Foxx) is a pianist and teacher in New York City.
+Joe Gardner (voiced by Jamie Foxx) is a pianist and teacher in New York City.
 Despite successfully playing at a jazz club like he'd always dreamed of doing, Joe still feels unfulfilled in life.

-After falling down a manhole, Joe's spirit escapes the "Great Beyond" and accidently falls back to Earth in a cat's body.
+After falling down a manhole, Joe's spirit escapes the "Great Beyond" and accidentally returns to Earth... trapped in a cat's body.

-Like many modern children's movies, Soul is a family-friendly film that doesn't treat its audience like idiots.
-Instead, it takes us on a trippy experience to both the afterlife—and the before-life—to explore deeper aspects of humanity, desire, and music.
+Like all the best children's movies, Soul is a family-friendly film that doesn't treat its audience like idiots.
+Instead, it takes us on a trippy experience to both the afterlife and the before-life to explore deeper aspects of humanity, desire, and music.

 2. La La Land (2016)

-When Seb Wilder (Ryan Gosling) tells Mia (Emma Stone) about his love for jazz, she immediately laughs at him.
-And, let's face it, most people would do the same.
+When Seb Wilder (played by Ryan Gosling) tells Mia (played by Emma Stone) about his love for jazz, she immediately laughs at him.
 Scatty, incoherent dinner party music?
 No thanks!

 But with the way Seb's eyes light up at his record collection, and the way his mouth runs with excitement in The Jazz Club, it all connects us to the fiery passion he feels for his music.

-Of course, she has her own acting aspirations that make La La Land a tale of love lost.
-Even though they don't end up together, Damien Chazelle's main point is made: if something lights your soul on fire, chase it.
+She has her own aspirations of becoming a famous actress, of course, which makes La La Land a tale of love lost.
+Even though they don't end up together, Damien Chazelle's main point is made: if something lights your soul on fire, you have to chase it.

 1. Whiplash (2014)